Delismachado/WebScrapping/README.md

 - [] After collecting all links from the initial URL.
 Collect from the newly found links.
 I mean, the system gets the first link saved, and start the process (get all links and keep on the database).
 Follow does it to the second, third and successively until the last link saved and tracked.

-### Extra:

-- [] Please, as an extra effort, include in your solution the following:
+### Please, as an extra effort, include in your solution the following

 - [x] Your code needs to be integrated with git on your GitHub personal profile;